-Our Modelling Tool takes the underlying source data and subjects it to a data manipulation process to provide a drill down into some of the key metrics and data sources that are relevant for Pillar Two, on a jurisdictional basis.
+Our Modelling Tool takes the latest CbC source data and subjects it to a data manipulation process to provide a drill down into some of the key metrics and data sources that are relevant for Pillar Two, on a jurisdictional basis.

-The data covers over 850 jurisdictional combinations and includes:
+The data is based on the latest OECD CbC data, covers over 2,500 jurisdictional combinations and includes:

 Tangible Assets other than Cash